jycw02/Final-Project-OSS/README.md

 This project is a movie based recommender.
 The system computes similarity scores for movies based on their cast, overview and genres.
-The dataset is from MovieLens: https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata
+The dataset is from MovieLens: https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata *Unfortunately the credits document was too big, so I couldn't upload it.
+But you can find it in this link.

 Here you can see what the dataset normally looks like:
 ![example dataset](https://user-images.githubusercontent.com/113161516/206757242-1b8aa43e-2ca0-4fca-98d9-50e1a73d58db.PNG)